renayo/chicago_astrology_crime_severity_predictor/README.md

 - Validate predictions against actual crime rates
 - Adjust for policy/demographic changes

+Clestial longitude is the same as Tropical degree out of 360.

+The Random Forest would include interrelationships such as squares, trines, etc. between all astronomical features.
+The model need not have astrological angles predefined for flagging as true or false.
+Insteaad it can *derive* best angles.
 A casual diagram of how a random forest model could detect astrological aspects:

 ![astrological aspects](https://raw.githubusercontent.com/renayo/chicago_astrology_crime_severity_predictor/refs/heads/main/chicago%20rf%20to%20astro%20figure_1.png)